-Geriatric Bangers: Diddy’s 80-Year-Old Mom Dazzles The Internet In Selfie With His Baby Mama — She Looks GOODT!
+Geriatric Gorgeousness: Diddy’s 80-Year-Old Mom Dazzles The Internet In Italy Selfie With His Baby Mama — She Looks GOODT!

 Brother Love’s mama has got it going on!

-A video of Diddy’s 80-year-old mother, Janice Combs, has a lot of folks talking around the internet because the grandmother looks so dang good.
+A video of Diddy’s 80-year-old mother, Janice Combs, has the Internet chattering because the grandmother looks so dang good!
 The Combs are currently visiting Venice, Italy as a family with Diddy.
 The mega-mogul brought along his three daughters D’Lila Star, Jessie James, Chance Combs, Chance’s mother Sarah Chapman, and his mom Ms. Janice for the occasion.

 The ladies have been having a great time exploring the beautiful city, eating the finest Italian cuisine, and even have a shopping spree in videos shared on Diddy’s IG stories.
 Diddy who’s apparently in a great mood while traveling with his brood also gave Sarah a shoutout and called her “beautiful” in a flirty IG post.

-The music mogul’s mom and Sarah also took a selfie video together in Venice while attending Dolce & Gabbana’s fashion show and Janice and the stylist look almost the same age.
+The music mogul’s mom and Sarah also took a selfie video together in Venice while attending Dolce & Gabbana’s fashion show and Janice and the fashion industry insider look almost the same age.

 Fans in the comments can’t believe how youthful the 80-year-old grandmother looks, doesn’t she look wonderful?